top of page

 team events/evidence

-We had a total of 3 in-person events and published a newsletter.
-Cadence Park Astronomy Night, Irvine High Wellness Wednesday, and College Park Spring Carnival were our three in-person events.
+We had a total of 2 in-person events and expanded our social media.
+Cadence Park Girl Scout STEM night and Campout were our two in-person events.

 Screenshot 2025-05-02 at 10.07.41 PM.png